Cochlear Implant Lawsuit

 Why Are Cochlear Implants Bad?

-Cochlear implantable medical devices have helped tens of thousands of individuals improve the quality of their hearing.
-But, unfortunately, inserting a cochlear implant destroys the individual's residual hearing in the ear receiving the implant.
+After FDA approval, cochlear implantable medical devices have helped tens of thousands of individuals improve the quality of their hearing.
+But unfortunately, cochlear implant defects are more permanent as inserting cochlear implants destroys the individual's residual hearing in the ear receiving the implant.

 Like all surgeries, cochlear implant surgery has inherent surgical risks.
-Although, complications are rare and usually include infections, bleeding, tinnitus (ringing in the ear), facial nerve weakness, dizziness, and substandard hearing.
+However, complications are rare and usually include infections, bleeding, tinnitus (auditory nerve ringing in the ear), facial nerve weakness, dizziness, and substandard hearing.
 In some cases, the cochlear implant malfunctioned.

-Usually, insurance covers nearly all patients that undergo cochlear implant procedures that typically range between $30,000 and $50,000 on average.
-In addition, Medicare, Medicaid, and Veterans Affairs cover the surgery, while some insurance providers only cover a portion.
+Usually, insurance covers nearly all patients that undergo implant procedures that typically range between $30,000 and $50,000 on average.
+In addition, Medicare, Medicaid, and Veterans Affairs cover corrective surgery, while some insurance providers only cover a portion.

-There will be additional costs in time to replace the implant's components, including magnets and microphones.
-Repairs might also be required at some future point.
+There will be additional costs in time to replace the implant's components, including magnets, microphones, and future repairs.
 However, insurance plans usually cover these costs.

-Undergoing a cochlear implant surgical procedure is a lifelong commitment.
-The fully implantable auditory medical device might not improve the patient's hearing.
+Undergoing a cochlear device surgical implant procedure to overcome permanent hearing loss is a lifelong commitment.
+The fully implantable auditory hearing device might not improve the patient's hearing.

-At Rosenfeld Injury Lawyers, LLC, our injury attorneys can hold those responsible for causing your injuries financially and legally accountable.
+Our product liability attorneys at Rosenfeld Injury Lawyers, LLC can hold those responsible for causing your injuries financially and legally accountable.
 Let our team file a cochlear implant lawsuit and sue the manufacturer or physician on your behalf.

 Our team has access to a network of medical professionals and social workers who can help families cope with their loved one's birth injuries and an award-winning team of Chicago birth injury attorneys with a proven track record of success.